John-Duria/Azure---Network---Protocols/README.md

     Press Ctrl+C in the Command Prompt or PowerShell to stop the continuous ping.

+Analysis and Observations:
+The ICMP analysis using Wireshark provided visibility into the network communication patterns and behaviors between the Windows 10 and Ubuntu VMs in an Azure environment.
+The observations helped validate connectivity, diagnose potential issues (such as blocked ICMP traffic), and verify the resolution of connectivity problems through network configuration adjustments.

-Task 3: How to use Wireshark to capture and analyze SSH traffic steps:
+<h3>Task 3: How to use Wireshark to capture and analyze SSH traffic steps:</h3>

 Step 1: Filter for SSH Traffic Only in Wireshark